Matthew-Allman/Compare_Cylinders/README.md

-# Compare_Cylinders
-Developed an application that instantiates two user-defined cylinder classes and allows the user to continuously input choices until they enter a sentinel value.
+Developed a program that enables users to input two circular cylinders and perform multiple calculations, including comparisons, lateral surface area and volume calculation.
+The program also allows users to run it continuously until a sentinel value is entered.